simonmittag/p0d/README.md

 ## What is p0d?
 ![](p0d_128.png)

-p0d is a cli based HTTP performance testing tool, with live updates on the console.
-As of 04/22, p0d is beta grade software under active development.
+p0d is a cli based HTTP performance testing tool for your APIs, that provides live updates on stdout

 ## Up and running